atd-schubert/dta/README.md

 # Dynamically typed arguments
-Or in short "dta".
+Or in short "DTA".
 Is a library to map arguments by type or prototype.

 ## How to install